awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 ## CloudWatch Agent Configuration File: Metrics Section<a name="CloudWatch-Agent-Configuration-File-Metricssection"></a>

 On servers running either Linux or Windows Server, the **metrics** section includes the following fields:
 + **namespace** – Optional\.
 The namespace to use for the metrics collected by the agent\.
 The default is `CWAgent`\.
+The maximum length is 255 characters\.
 + **append\_dimensions** – Optional\.
 Adds Amazon EC2 metric dimensions to all metrics collected by the agent\.
 For each dimension, you must specify a key\-value pair, where the key matches an Amazon EC2 dimension: `ImageID:image-id`, `InstanceId:instance-id`, `InstanceType:instance-type`, or `AutoScalingGroupName:AutoScaling-group-name`\.

   If you specify a value that depends on Amazon EC2 metadata, and you use proxies, you must make sure that the server can access the endpoint for Amazon EC2\.
-For more information about these endpoints, see [Amazon Elastic Compute Cloud \(Amazon EC2\)](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region) in the *Amazon Web Services General Reference*\.
+For more information about these endpoints, see [Amazon Elastic Compute Cloud \(Amazon EC2\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region) in the *Amazon Web Services General Reference*\.
 + **aggregation\_dimensions** – Specifies the dimensions on which collected metrics are to be aggregated\.
 For example, if you roll up metrics on the `AutoScalingGroupName` dimension, the metrics from all instances in each Auto Scaling group are aggregated and can be viewed as a whole\.

   You can roll up metrics along single or multiple dimensions\.
-For example, specifying `[["InstanceId"], ["InstanceType"], ["InstanceId","InstanceType"]]` aggregates metrics for Instance ID singly, Instance Type singly, and for the combination of the two dimensions\.
+For example, specifying `[["InstanceId"], ["InstanceType"], ["InstanceId","InstanceType"]]` aggregates metrics for instance ID singly, instance type singly, and for the combination of the two dimensions\.

   You can also specify `[]` to roll up all metrics into one collection, disregarding all dimensions\.
 + **metrics\_collected** – Required\.
-Specifies which metrics are to be collected\.
+Specifies which metrics are to be collected, including custom metrics collected through StatsD or collectd\.
 This section includes several subsections\.

   The contents of the `metrics_collected` section depend on whether this configuration file is for a server running Linux or Windows Server\.
++ **credentials** – Specifies an IAM role to use when sending metrics to a different AWS account\.
+If specified, this field contains one parameter, `role_arn`\.
+  + **role\_arn** – Specifies the ARN of an IAM role to use for authentication when sending metrics to a different AWS account\.
+For more information, see [Sending Metrics and Logs to a Different AWS Account](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-send-to-different-AWS-account)\.
+If specified here, this overrides the `role_arn` specified in the `agent` section of the configuration file, if any\.

 ### Linux<a name="CloudWatch-Agent-Linux-section"></a>

 On servers running Linux, the **metrics\_collected** section of the configuration file can also contain the following fields:
++ **collectd** – Optional\.
+Specifies that you want to retrieve custom metrics using the collectd protocol\.
+You use collectd software to send the metrics to the CloudWatch agent\.
+For more information, see [Retrieve Custom Metrics with collectd](CloudWatch-Agent-custom-metrics-collectd.md)\.
 + **cpu** – Optional\.
 Specifies that cpu metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include as many as three fields:
   + **resources** – Optional\.
 Specifies that per\-cpu metrics are to be collected\.
 The only allowed value is `*`\.
 If you include this field and value, per\-cpu metrics are collected\.
   + **totalcpu** – Optional\.
 Specifies whether to report cpu metrics aggregated across all cpu cores\.
 The default is true\.

+    If you use the wizard to create your configuration file, the wizard sets this option to false\.
   + **measurement** – Specifies the array of cpu metrics to be collected\.
 Possible values are `time_active`, `time_guest`, `time_guest_nice`, `time_idle`, `time_iowait`, `time_irq`, `time_nice`, `time_softirq`, `time_steal`, `time_system`, `time_user`, `usage_active`, `usage_guest`, `usage_guest_nice`, `usage_idle`, `usage_iowait`, `usage_irq`, `usage_nice`, `usage_softirq`, `usage_steal`, `usage_system`, and `usage_user`\.
 This field is required if you include `cpu`\.

     By default, the unit for `cpu_usage_*` metrics is `Percent`, and `cpu_time_*` metrics do not have a unit\.

     Within the entry for each individual metric, you may optionally specify one or both of the following:
     + **rename** – Specifies a different name for this metric\.
     + **unit** – Specifies the unit to use for this metric, overriding the default unit for the metric\.
-The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)
+The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.
   + **metrics\_collection\_interval** – Optional\.
 Specifies how often to collect the cpu metrics, overriding the global `metrics_collection_interval` specified in the `agent` section of the configuration file\.

     This is specified in seconds\.
 For example, specifying 10 sets metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.